rockettheme/docs/Docs/hosting/joomla.md

 ### Apache Vs. NGINX Vs. IIS

 Joomla's technical requirements include three different server technologies you can choose from.
-Apache, NGINX, and Microsoft IIS are three of the most common server software solutions you'll find listed in hosting provider's spec sheets.
+Apache, NGINX, and Microsoft IIS are three of the most common server software solutions you will find listed in hosting provider's spec sheets.

 #### Apache